Ajwain Paratha (Carom Seeds Flatbread)

-Namak Ajwain Paratha (Carom Seeds Flatbread) is an unleavened Indian flatbread prepared with whole wheat flour, carom seeds (ajwain), salt, and ghee.
-It is best served for breakfast with tea or coffee (vegetarian, and can be easily made vegan).
+Ajwain Paratha (Carom Seeds Flatbread) is an Indian flatbread prepared with whole wheat flour, carom seeds (ajwain), salt, and ghee.
+Serve it for breakfast with tea or coffee.

-About Namak Ajwain Paratha
+About Ajwain Paratha

-Ajwain renders it a unique flavor, making it very delicious.
+Carom seeds give it a unique flavor, making it very delicious.

 Ingredients

-Read more about it’s health benefits here.
+Read more about its health benefits here.

 Salt – It adds flavor to the ajwaini paratha.

-How To Make Ajwain Paratha
+How To Make Carom Seeds Paratha

 Make The Dough